pulchrit/laptop_customizer/README.md

         - Total

 ### State and Interactivity
-State live in App.js and is passed to SpecsandOptionsList and Cart and their children through a callback prop.
+State lives in App.js and is passed to SpecsandOptionsList and Cart and their children through a callback prop.

 ### Tests
 Each component has a small test suite including a smoke test to ensure proper rendering and a few snapshot tests